MongoDB Replica Set caveats with Podman (Compose)

 Somehow, none worked when I needed to set up a connection from a Linux host machine with podman-compose.

-To outline the problem let's say that, a replica set is usually initiated through a shell after connecting to a mongod
+To outline the problem let's say that, a replica set is usually initiated through a shell after connecting to a mongod instance running with --replSet and --bind_ip

-(optionally --port
+(optionally --port):

 rs.initiate(